Travel Readiness

 Approach

-To focus on travel moments, we needed to:
+To pivot to situational awareness, we needed to:

 Remove promotional clutter